FAngeletti/Hydra/README.md

-Hydra is a simple template engine for inserting python scripts inside a latex document.
+Hydra is a simple generic template engine with python and ocaml backend.

-In brief, Hydra adds three new construct to latex:
+In brief, Hydra can be used to add three new construct to latex:
-* Insertion block: `<§...§>`
+* Insertion blocks: `<§...§>`
-* Python block: `§:...:§`
+* Code blocks: `§:...:§`
-* Capture block : `¤...¤`
+* Capture blocks : `¤...¤`

 # Insertion block
 The python expression inside an insertion block is evaluated and